Turning to the Lord, the Veil is Removed

 Preceding that very understated moment, Paul felt the subtle presence of the “hound of heaven” pressing in on him.
 As he explains it, the sense of the reality of God was something he could yield to or refuse.
 He had a sense in the moment that, if he refused it, he might never be offered the opportunity again.

 Turning toward God is the same idea as repenting.
-Repenting means simply to change one’s mind or a change of heart.
-CS Lewis described how he had been keeping the sense of God at bay when he begrudgingly yielded to it.
+Repenting means simply to change one’s mind or to change one’s heart.
+CS Lewis described how he had been keeping the sense of God at bay when he finally, begrudgingly yielded to it.
+Though he was reluctant, it was nevertheless his choice.

 If you listen to the testimony of practically any person who became a Christian from being a non-Christian, there is a moment of conscious turning.
-This is (from my limited, anecdotal memory) universal.
+This element of conscious willingness to encounter seems universal.
+(Based on literally hundreds of personal stories I have listened to.)
 If not universal, than demonstrably prevalent.

-Believers resonate with the stories of other believers because of the near-universal experience of turning to God and finding substance where it once looked only like mystery veiled in a shroud.
+Believers resonate with the stories of other believers because of the near-universal experience of turning to God and finding substance where it once looked only like vapor, a mystery veiled in a shroud.

 If you challenge God to reveal Himself, and you mean it, He will.
-Sometimes, He even reveals Himself to people, like Paul, who aren’t looking for Him – at least they don’t know that God in Christ is what they are after.
+Sometimes, He even reveals Himself to people, like Paul, who aren’t looking for Him – at least they didn’t know what was they were after.

 Most people don’t have the dramatic experience that Paul had, but story after story of people who were once not believers, and now believe, track similarly.
 There is a commitment (at some point) to truth.
-Some “event” or experience points us toward Christ, and there is a turning and a response.
+Some “event” or experience points us toward Christ, and there is a turning and a response – a conscious willingness to open up.

 Thus, the words Paul spoke about turning to the Lord at which point the veil is removed are as poignant and relevant today as they were for Paul.
 The fact that people still experience God in Christ that way speaks to the authenticity of the experiences that people share and the way God interacts with people through history.